Urinary catheter removal procedure for NMC Skill Demonstration

 Disclaimer – Click Here

 We are providing a flow chart video of the urinary catheter removal procedure, so that nurses appearing for NMC OSCE can remember the procedure easily which you can watch here.
+Please note that the time limit has changed from 15 minutes to 8 minutes now.

 If you liked this article and you think that this needs to be shared with your friends writing NMC OSCE exam for NMC UK Registration, please feel free to do so by clicking the icons given below.
 Thanks for reading.